WroclawUniversityOfScienceAndTechnology/pwrforge/README.md

 pwrforge can:

-- Create a new project (binary or library)
+- Create a new project (binary or library) for embedded systems and x86
 - Build the project
 - Run static code analyzers
 - Fix chosen problem automatically based on the checker analysis
 - Run unit tests
 - Generate documentation from the source code
 - Work with the predefined docker environment depending on the chosen architecture
+- Generate mocks and test skeletetons

 # Installation
 ## Installing pwrforge on Ubuntu 24.04+ (PEP 668-compliant systems)